Nerfertiti: The Most beautiful consort

 One of Nefertiti's most enduring legacies is her role in the religious and cultural revolution that took place during her husband's reign.
 Akhenaten was a visionary ruler who sought to transform Egypt's traditional polytheistic religion into a monotheistic one centered around worshiping a single god, the sun disc Aten.
 Nefertiti played a key role in this transformation, and she is often depicted in artwork from the period as participating in religious ceremonies alongside her husband.
 But Nefertiti was more than just a passive participant in Akhenaten's religious reforms.

-She was also a powerful political figure in her own right, and she is
+She was also a powerful political figure in her own right, and she is believed to have wielded significant influence over her husband's decisions.

 Some scholars even argue that she may have been a co-ruler or regent during the later years of Akhenaten's reign when he became increasingly isolated and reclusive.
 One of the most famous depictions of Nefertiti is the bust discovered in 1912 by German archaeologist Ludwig Borchardt.
 The bust is now housed in the Neues Museum in Berlin, and it has become an iconic symbol of ancient Egyptian beauty and artistry.
 The bust shows Nefertiti with a long, elegant neck, high cheekbones, and full lips, and it is widely regarded as one of the most beautiful and lifelike depictions of a person from ancient Egypt.